 3. Optimized Distribution and Increased Access

-Alcohol and Home Delivery in Different States – a Legal Perspective
+Alcohol and Home Delivery in Different States – A Legal Perspective

 The alcohol industry in the U.S. is built on a three-tier system of alcohol distribution.
 This is the system that was set up after the repeal of Prohibition.
 The three tiers include the importers or producers, the distributors, and the retailers.
-The basic system is that the producers can only sell their products to distributors, who then sell to retailers, and only they are allowed to sell to consumers.
+The basic design is that the producers can only sell their products to distributors, who then sell to retailers, and only they are allowed to sell to consumers.

-Related reading: What Is Digital Commerce?
+Related Reading: What Is Digital Commerce?

 Is it always a good idea to invest in your own D2C ecommerce store?
 Well, it depends.
-The U.S. is a complicated market in many ways, with the differing regulations between the states.
+The U.S. is a complicated market in many ways, with differing regulations between the states.
 It really comes down to what product you’re offering.